cdio/caio/doc/usage.md

 Examples:

-The following command activates the horizontal scanlines visual effect, scales the emulated screen resolution 4 times (that is, a 320x200 screen is scaled to 1280x800), loads and launches the cartridge named *ghostngobblins*:
+The following command activates the horizontal scanlines visual effect, scales up the emulated screen resolution 3 times (that is, a 320x200 screen is scaled to 960x600), loads and launches the cartridge named *ghostngobblins*:

 ```
-    $ c64 --scanlines h --scale 4 --cart /games/c64/ghostngobblins.crt
+    $ caio c64 --scanlines h --scale 3 --cart /games/c64/ghostngobblins.crt
 ```

 The next command instructs caio to build a
-[Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) using the [reSID](https://en.wikipedia.org/wiki/ReSID) implementation of the [MOS 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) chip, it then injects a program (`.prg`) into memory and launches it as soon as the basic is started:
+[Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) using the [reSID](https://en.wikipedia.org/wiki/ReSID) implementation of the [MOS 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) chip, it then injects a `PRG` program into memory and launches it as soon as the basic is started:

 ```
     $ c64 --prg /sid/fanatics/music.prg --resid yes